Skip to content

 24. Names and locations of company-owned mills?

-The names and locations of all 12 company mills are reported in the company's latest sustainability report.
+The names and locations of all 13 company mills are available in the company's latest sustainability report as well as on the GFW database.

 • Y